nv-morpheus/Morpheus/docs/source/developer_guide/guides/1_simple_python_stage.md

 pipeline.add_stage(pass_thru_stage(config))
 ```

-It is possible to provide additional keyword arguments to the function.
+It is also possible to provide additional keyword arguments to the function.
 Consider the following example:
 ```python
 @stage
 def multiplier(message: MessageMeta, *, column: str, value: int | float = 2.0) -> MessageMeta: